Fixing Firefox Background Image Compatibility Issue

-A common browsers compatibility issue affecting Mozilla Firefox browsers is the way that it handles background images.
-A recent Google search returned nearly a half million links focused on addressing the problems.
+A common browser compatibility issue affecting Mozilla Firefox browsers is how it handles background images.
+A recent Google search returned nearly a half million links addressing the problems.

-While most of these links focus on syntax differences in the way Firefox interprets background images, there are other differences that can perplex web developers.
+Most of these links focus on syntax differences in how Firefox interprets background images and other differences that can perplex web developers.

-Take a look at the following simplified CSS which does not work properly in a Firefox browser:
+Examine the following simplified CSS, which does not work properly in a Firefox browser:

-Conventional wisdom suggests that the problem is with the missing quotations around the path name, the way relative pathing is presented, and other syntax related changes.
+Conventional wisdom suggests that the problem is with the missing quotations around the path name or other syntax-related changes.
 After some investigation, none of these approaches yield a rendered background image.

-By changing the background image filetype and its reference from TIFF to, in this case, PNG resolved the problem.
+Changing the background image file type and its reference from TIFF to, in this case, PNG resolved the problem.
 Below, you will find the highlighted change.

-By making this simple change, the HTML retains its browser compatibility and the resulting page properly displays in a Mozilla Firefox browser.
+By making this simple change, the HTML retains its browser compatibility, and the resulting page correctly displays in a Mozilla Firefox browser.